flowerseses/p5-sketchbook/README.md

 A list of sketches inside:

+### simpleWaves ###
-simpleWaves is an attempt to figure out the P3D graphics mode and how to deal with 3d primitives.
+this is an attempt to figure out the P3D graphics mode and how to deal with 3d primitives.
 ![Screenshot](http://i.imgur.com/BAQJ8yW.gif)